+The definition of a flap is a piece of tissue with a defined blood supply, which differentiates it from a graft, where a piece of tissue is freed from any defined blood supply and the re-planted, to be absorbed into the native tissue surrounding it.
 The first flaps were performed in 600 BC by the ancient Indian physician Sushruta who utilized regional flaps for nasal reconstruction after amputation.
-Unlike skin grafts, which rely on the vascularity of the recipient wound bed for survival, flaps describe a larger amount of tissue with its own blood supply.
+Unlike skin grafts, or other grafts, which rely on the vascularity of the recipient wound bed for survival, flaps describe a larger amount of tissue with its own blood supply.
 Through anatomic studies, improved technology, and wartime injuries, flap reconstruction evolved to address complex traumatic and oncologic defects.
-Around the 1900s, surgeons in Europe began experimenting with muscle flaps.
-Rectus muscle flaps were used to reinforce hernia repairs and, shortly after, surgeons performed the first latissimus dorsi muscle and myocutaneous flaps in breast reconstruction after mastectomy.
+Around the 1900s, surgeons in Europe began experimenting with muscle and skin/composite flaps, particularly Sir Harold Gilles for facial reconstruction in soldiers wounded in World War I. From these local and regional movements of composite tissues, the concept of angiosomes was developed, and anatomical studies began into the blood supply to more superficial muscular and musculocutaneous tissues.
+Many of these early reconstructive flaps were based on random blood supply and occurred in multiple stages, the so-called "waltzing" flaps, and were very successful.
+As anatomical and physiological knowledge matured, the blood supply to individual areas of the body was more understood, allowing for transposition f tissue from healthy to wounded areas.
+Rectus abdominis muscle flaps were used to reinforce hernia repairs and, shortly after, surgeons performed the first latissimus dorsi muscle and myocutaneous flaps in breast reconstruction after mastectomy, representing some of the early efforts at functional and aesthetic reconstructive surgery outside of the arena of war wounds.
 With the evolution of soft-tissue reconstruction, microsurgery, and free-tissue transfer, muscle and myocutaneous flaps have become established workhorse flaps for numerous types of reconstructive surgeries.
 Although perforator and fasciocutaneous flaps have recently grown in popularity, muscle and myocutaneous flaps have vascular supply from named vessels and have a consistent blood supply and remain a good option for many different reconstructions.
 Additionally, muscle flaps are effective in filling dead space and decreasing the bacterial concentration of wounds.
+They remain an essential part of the reconstructive armamentarium of the modern reconstructive surgeon.

 Muscle and myocutaneous flaps get organized according to the pattern of vascular supply.
 Mathes and Nahai developed a classification system recognizing five basic patterns of muscle circulation.
 In type I muscles, such as tensor fascia lata, there is a single dominant vascular pedicle.
 Type II muscles, like the gracilis, have a dominant pedicle and minor/segmental pedicles.
 Type III muscles, for example, rectus abdominis and gluteus maximus, have two dominant pedicles, only one of which is necessary to supply the muscle.
 Type IV muscles, sartorius or tibialis anterior, have a segmental blood supply with no dominant pedicle.
 Finally, type V muscles, like pectoralis major or latissimus dorsi muscle, have a dominant pedicle and secondary segmental pedicles; in contrast to type II muscles, type V muscles can be supplied by secondary pedicles if the dominant pedicle gets sacrificed.
 Muscle flaps can be used locally, remaining attached to their blood supply in a pedicled fashion, or used for a distant reconstruction as a free tissue transfer, requiring microvascular anastomosis.
 Myocutaneous flaps are compound flaps with a solitary vascular supply incorporating skin, subcutaneous tissue, fascia, and the underlying muscle.
 Unlike conjoint or chimeric flaps, where each component of the flap has a distinct perforator originating from a source vessel, myocutaneous flaps are dissected en bloc so that all muscle perforators to the overlying soft tissue are preserved thus facilitating more straightforward dissections.